Deciphering the genetics behind eating disorders

-Category: Environment Hits: 5By analysing the genome of tens of thousand people, a team has discovering similarities between the genetic bases of anorexia nervosa, bulimia nervosa or binge-eating disorder, and those of psychiatric disorders.
+Category: Environment Hits: 9By analysing the genome of tens of thousand people, a team has discovering similarities between the genetic bases of anorexia nervosa, bulimia nervosa or binge-eating disorder, and those of psychiatric disorders.
 Eating disorders differ in their genetic association with anthropometric traits.
 Thus, genetic predisposition to certain weight traits may be a distinctive feature of anorexia nervosa, bulimia nervosa or binge-eating disorder.

 Read more https://www.sciencedaily.com/releases/2021/03/210301112336.htm